 The school should:

-- cater for the needs of individual children of both sexes and all social groups, including the most able and those who are experiencing learning difficulties;
+- cater for the needs of individual children of all genders and all social groups, including the most able and those who are experiencing learning difficulties;

 - facilitate children’s acquisition of knowledge, skills and qualities which will help them to develop intellectually, emotionally, socially, physically, morally and aesthetically, so that they may become independent, responsible, useful, thinking, confident and considerate members of the community;